cybergalactic/MSS/MSS Quick Reference.md

-ALOSpsi              % ALOS guidance law for heading control in 2-D (see demoOtterUSVPathFollowingHeadingControl.slx) crosstrack           % Computes the path-tangential origin and cross-track error for a target crosstrackWpt        % Computes the cross-track error when the path is a straight line between two waypoints crosstrackHermiteLOS % Computes the cross-track error and LOS angle to a cubic Hermite splines defined by waypoints crosstrackWpt3D      % Computes the 3-D tracking errors (along-, cross- and vertical-track errors) hermiteSpline        % Computes a cubic Hermite spline and the tangents to the spline for a given waypoints hybridPath           % Generates coefficients for sub-paths between waypoints LOSchi               % LOS guidance law for course control in 2-D (see demoOtterUSVPathFollowingCourseControl.slx) LOSobserver          % Estimates the desired LOS angle and LOS rate from a LOS guidance law command
+ALOSpsi              % ALOS guidance law for heading control in 2-D (see demoOtterUSVPathFollowingHeadingControl.slx) crosstrack           % Computes the path-tangential origin and cross-track error for a target crosstrackWpt        % Computes the cross-track error when the path is a straight line between two waypoints crosstrackHermiteLOS % Computes the cross-track error and LOS angle to a cubic Hermite spline defined by waypoints crosstrackWpt3D      % Computes the 3-D tracking errors (along-, cross- and vertical-track errors) hermiteSpline        % Computes a cubic Hermite spline and the tangents to the spline for a given waypoint hybridPath           % Generates coefficients for sub-paths between waypoints LOSchi               % LOS guidance law for course control in 2-D (see demoOtterUSVPathFollowingCourseControl.slx) LOSobserver          % Estimates the desired LOS angle and LOS rate from a LOS guidance law command